-PTH 7458 Clinical Education II - 8-10 weeks of full-time clinical education of a licensed physical therapist implementing the patient/client management model.
-Each student will have four clinical experiences one each in OP orthopedics, acute/subacute care, adult neuro rehab, and elective physical therapy area of interest.
-The total minimum time for clinical education is 34 weeks.
-The length of time and the physical therapy area of interest will be negotiated with the ACCE.
+PTH 7418 Clinical Education 1 - 8 weeks of full-time clinical education

+Each student will spend 8 weeks in each clinical experience working full time under the supervision of a licensed physical therapist implementing the patient/client management model.
+Each student will have four clinical experiences.
+One of the four will be in acute/subacute care, rehab, and orthopedics.
+The total minimum time for clinical education is 32 weeks.
 Prerequisite: PTH 7362.